Limebird01/limebird-site/README.md

 ## Migration Note (2024-07)

 **Architecture Simplification:**
-- The site has migrated from a complex Next.js App Router + Contentlayer + MDX stack to a classic, static `.tsx`-based Pages Router architecture.
+- The site now uses a classic, stable Next.js Pages Router architecture with static `.tsx` files for all content pages.
-- All content pages are now static `.tsx` files in the `pages/` directory.
-- Content updates are made by editing the appropriate `.tsx` file in `pages/`.
+- Content updates are made by editing the appropriate `.tsx` file in the `pages/` directory.
-- This change improves stability, maintainability, and ease of content updates for all contributors.
+- All experimental features and dependencies (Contentlayer, MDX, App Router, cmdk, command palette, etc.) have been removed.
+- The stack is: Next.js 14.x, React 18.x, TypeScript 4.x, Tailwind CSS, shadcn/ui and Radix UI components as needed, and manual deployment via PowerShell scripts.
 - All navigation/content tests now pass.
 Homepage accessibility/visual snapshot tests are deferred and not blocking.

 ---

 **2024-07-23 Update:**
 - The project now uses Next.js 14.x (see package.json for exact version).
-- All experimental features have been removed; only stable, documented Next.js features are used.
+- All experimental and deprecated features (Contentlayer, MDX, App Router, cmdk, command palette, etc.) have been removed.
-- Contentlayer, MDX, and App Router are no longer used.
 - The project will not upgrade to Next.js 15.x until a build-blocking type generation bug for dynamic routes is resolved (see sprint plan for details).
 - Stability and maintainability are prioritized over cutting-edge features.